shawnps/gengo_api_docs/content/v2/job_statuses.md

 : Translation has been rejected and is no longer available.

 `canceled`
-: Translation has been canceled before being pickedup, and is no longer available.
+: Translation has been canceled before being picked up, and is no longer available.